ConRFT: A Reinforced Fine-tuning Method for VLA Models via Consistency Policy: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 62136008, No. 62103409, the Strategic Priority Research Program of Chinese Academy of Sciences (CAS) under Grant XDA27030400 and in part by the International Partnership Program of the Chinese Academy of Sciences under Grant 104GJHZ2022013GC.
+This work is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 62136008 and in part by the International Partnership Program of the Chinese Academy of Sciences under Grant 104GJHZ2022013GC.